Home

 • 18 ounces of milk chocolate chips

-Use a blender or food processor to grind the oatmeal into flour.
+Use a blender or food processor to grind the oatmeal into flour if you are making your own.
 In a blender grind about 3/4 of a cup at a time.
 Set aside in a bowl.

 In a large mixing bowl add:

-Mix these ingredients until well blended.
-Use a strong spoon or a heavy duty mixer like a kitchen-aid.
+Mix these ingredients until well blended using a heavy duty mixer like a kitchen-aid.

-In a small bowl mix the eggs with the vanilla until well blended.
+In a small bowl mix the eggs with the vanilla with a fork until well blended.

 Add the eggs and vanilla to the sugar mixture.
 Beat until mixed in but don't over beat.